-If you're someone who stores the majority of their music collection on a computer, but doesn't have a fully-fledged hi-fi system to play it through, you'll be all too aware of the poor sound quality computers tend to produce.
+If you're someone who stores the majority of their music on a computer, but either doesn't have a fully-fledged hi-fi system to play it through or spends a lot of time sitting at a work-station, you'll be all too aware of the poor sound computers tend to serve up.

-Luckily, there are several desktop speakers out there to combat this problem, and we've rounded up the best to help you decide which one is right for you.
+Luckily, there are several desktop speakers out there to combat this problem, and we've picked out the very best to help you decide which is right for you.

 You may think, given its design, the SRS-X9 isn't suitable to be a desktop speaker.
 But with a variety of connections, including aptX Bluetooth and AirPlay, we feel it could be a great solution to your computer audio needs.